- Stamped Concrete Home

 How much is a stamped concrete patio?

-The average patio size is approximately 12’ x 14’, or 168 square feet.
-With the range of prices varying based on the level of detail for you project you can estimate the average costs to start here:
+The average patio size is approximately 288 square feet.
+With prices varying based on the level of detail for your project you can estimate average stamped concrete patio cost to be in these ranges:

 Get a more detailed breakdown of what you might expect to pay for a concrete patio: Concrete Patio Cost